kris10guerrero/elk-stack-project-kirstenmurray-guerrero/README.md

 |Web-3 |10.0.0.8    |

 We have installed the following Beats on these machines:
-•	Microbeats
+-_ Microbeats

 These Beats allow us to collect the following information from each machine:
-•	Metric beat- collects metrics data such as location and uptime.
+-_ Metric beat- collects metrics data such as location and uptime.
-•	File beat- collects data about file logs and log events
+-_ File beat- collects data about file logs and log events
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below
+SSH into the control node and follow the steps below -_	Copy the ansible playbook file to ansible control node.
-•	Copy the ansible playbook file to ansible control node.
+-_Update the hosts file to include:
+--_	Webservers
+--_elk machine
-•	Update the hosts file to include: o	Webservers o	elk machine o	edit the hosts file to run on specific machines to install filebeat on the elk server
-•	Run the playbook and navigate to Kibana (http://[hosts ip]/app/Kibana#/home) to check that the installation worked
+--_edit the hosts file to run on specific machines to install filebeat on the elk server -_Run the playbook and navigate to Kibana (http://[hosts ip]/app/Kibana#/home) to check that the installation worked